 Stay the Night Trial

 In 2021, Forestry and Land Scotland trialled a scheme for motorhomes and campervans called Stay the Night.
 The scheme allowed camping in designated forest car parks and was an overwhelming success.
-It is hoped that this initiative will become a permanent scheme from 2022.
-For updates, watch this space!

 Wild Camping in Scotland’s National Parks